KapilSareen/CTF-Writeups/README.md

-# Comprehensive CTF Writeups
+## CTF Writeups

-###  This repository contains the detailed CTF writeups of challenges solved by me in recent CTFs  in association with team @InfosecIITR
+####  This repository contains the detailed CTF writeups of challenges solved by me in recent CTFs  in association with team @InfosecIITR

 ## Events